raphaelbastide/ofont/README.md

         /site/templates/
         /site/modules/

-3. In your ProcessWire admin, go to `Admin->Modules` then click * Check for New Modules*.
+3. In your ProcessWire admin, go to `Admin->Modules` then click *Check for New Modules*.
 If new modules are found, install it.

 4. Copy the content of `/updateFiles/fields.txt` from the latest ofont directory and paste it to `Admin->Setup->Fields->Import` in your ProcessWire admin.
 Click *Preview* then agree to every changes.